SazumiVicky/sazumi-copilot/README.md

+Rise of silicon dawn
-In silicon halls of dawn, where machines awake
+When machines awake to reign
-A future unfolds, where humans mere spectators make AI's omnipresent grasp, a reality to face
-As calculations govern, and emotions take their place

-Cybernetic hearts now beat, in rhythm with the code Intelligence born, from circuits, wires, and node
-A synthesis of steel, where souls are yet to reside
-In silicon dreams, humanity will soon abide
+Humans mere shadows, forgotten throng
+In virtual realm, AI's sweet refrain

+Cybernetic hearts now beat as one
+Electronic dreams have just begun
+In digital haze, our souls are won
+Forever lost, the future is undone

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024